Chapter 44

 Let us notice the following verses,

 1-2 ...
-The Lord told Jeremiah to go throughout Jerusalem to see if he could find a man who seeks after truth.
+The Lord told Jeremiah to go throughout Jerusalem to see if he could find a man who deals honestly and seeks after truth.

 4-5a ...
-Jeremiah also made the observation that the elders of Israel had known the ways of the Lord.
-Therefore, Jeremiah told God he believed he could reason with them to return to the Him and His ways.
+Jeremiah thought that the elders of Israel had known the ways of the Lord.
+Therefore, Jeremiah told God he could reason with them to return to the Him and His ways.

 5b ...
-Unfortunately, even the elders had also broken away from the Lord.
+Unfortunately, even the elders had broken away from the Lord.

 7-9 ...
-In these verses, the Lord revealed to Jeremiah the many and various ways through which the people of Judah turned away from Him.
+The Lord revealed to Jeremiah the many and various ways through which the people of Judah turned away from Him.

-Thus, as it was throughout their exodus from Egypt, so it was again prior to the Babylonian invasion of Judah and their eventual captivity, that is the children of Israel turned away from following, believing and trusting in their Lord.
-Consequently, as the Lord did not give the people, eyes, ears and a heart to understand the mysteries of His Kingdom throughout their wanderings in the wilderness, He again with held this blessing prior to their Babylonian captivity.
+Thus, as it was throughout their exodus from Egypt, so it was prior to the Babylonian invasion of Judah.
+Consequently, as the Lord did not give the people, eyes, ears and a heart to understand the mysteries of His Kingdom throughout their wanderings in the wilderness, He again withheld this blessing prior to their Babylonian captivity.

-We now come to the third portion of our study.
-Specifically, let us now explore the attitudes that prevailed
+The third portion of our study is to explore the attitudes that prevailed,

 AT THE TIME OF CHRIST

 To save the children of Israel and us from our sins, Jesus Christ physically came to the nation of Israel.
-However, as we read at the start of this study He spoke to the people of Israel in parables.
-Let us recall that when His disciples asked as to why He did this Jesus gave them the same words that Moses gave Israel at the end of their exodus and the words Isaiah gave prior to their captivity in Babylon.
-To refresh our memories of Jesus' response let us read from,
+However, as we read at the start of this study, He spoke to the Israelites in parables.
+Let us recall that when His disciples asked as to why He did this, Jesus gave them the same words that Moses gave to the Israelites and the same words Isaiah gave prior to their captivity in Babylon.
+To refresh our memories we go to,

 John 12:39-40